bluerobotics/bluePLM/api/README.md

 **"User profile not found" error**
 - User exists in Supabase Auth but not in the `users` table
-- Sign in via the BluePDM desktop app first to create the profile
+- Sign in via the BluePLM desktop app first to create the profile

 **"Validation Error" response**
 - Request body doesn't match the JSON Schema